-As part of its annual business plan, OCGC conducts an assessment of corporate-wide risks and develops appropriate mitigation strategies.
-OCGC's risk management plan is based on the requirements contained in the Agency Establishment and Accountability Directive.
+As part of its annual business plan, OCGC conducts an overall assessment of corporate-wide risks and develops appropriate mitigation strategies.
+OCGC's risk management plan is based on the requirements contained in the Agencies & Appointments Directive.
 The risk management plan considers the management of both internal and external risk exposures.
-The framework for OCGC's risk management plan is based on:
+The framework for OCGC's risk management plan, includes, but is not limited to the following risks: